Noel-leoN/MapExt/README.md

 - May not be compatible with some special mods.
 - Repeatedly replicate the overlayinfomation of the playable area to the scope of the world map, its a vanilla bug, hasn't been fixed yet, so please ignore it for now, or don't use too much zoom out.
 - a few simulation systems may not be working properly,such as water pumping/tempwater powerstation.
-- Water Feature Mod needs to override the "mapextend" constant specified inside it in order to work properly.
+- Water Feature Mod needs to override the "mapextend" constant specified inside it in order to work properly.(now The latest beta version is working fine. )
 - If you found issues please report in github, thank you.

 ## Disclaimer
 - SAVE YOUR GAME before use this mod.
 Please use at your own risk.

-## Build Tips
-- If you want to build your own version, such as modifying larger or smaller mapsize limits, it is recommended that first use the Bepinex dump to get the "prepatched" dll, and then replace the reference in your PDX project.

 ## Credits
 - [Captain-Of-Coit](https://github.com/Captain-Of-Coit/cities-skylines-2-mod-template): A Cities: Skylines 2 BepInEx mod template.